 Dogs and dog owners can now enjoy a new fenced off-leash training area in the Peenaquim Park Off-Leash Dog Park.
 This off-leash training area is for socializing young dogs and dogs that may not be ready for being off-leash outside a fenced area.
 It is for use by owners and dogs who are playing and training together.
 The area is small so dogs can be caught if needed but has potential to be over crowed.
 Please be conscious about the number of dogs prior to entering.

 Note: Rattlesnakes may be present in these west side areas.
 Encounters are uncommon but if your dog has been bitten, contact a veterinarian immediately.

 Popson dog run sports 2 km of limestone pathways in its over 50 acres of river valley park space with easy access to the river for your pooch to take a dip to cool off.
 RiverStone Dog Park

 Please Note: during wet, rainy days, the park may be temporarily closed to help protect the grass.

 the southernmost entrance to RiverStone, at the corner of University Drive West and

-approximately two acres are a fenced, off-leash area for dogs.
+approximately 1.5 acres are a fenced, off-leash area for dogs.
 Amenities include play

 equipment for dogs, water fountains for people and dogs to quench their thirst,